Application Insights availability tests

-After you've deployed your web app/website, you can set up recurring tests to monitor availability and responsiveness.
+After you've deployed your web app or website, you can set up recurring tests to monitor availability and responsiveness.
 Application Insights sends web requests to your application at regular intervals from points around the world.
-It can alert you if your application isn't responding, or if it responds too slowly.
+It can alert you if your application isn't responding or responds too slowly.

-You can set up availability tests for any HTTP or HTTPS endpoint that is accessible from the public internet.
+You can set up availability tests for any HTTP or HTTPS endpoint that's accessible from the public internet.
 You don't have to make any changes to the website you're testing.
-In fact, it doesn't even have to be a site you own.
+In fact, it doesn't even have to be a site that you own.
 You can test the availability of a REST API that your service depends on.

-- Multi-step web test: A recording of a sequence of web requests, which can be played back to test more complex scenarios.
-Multi-step web tests are created in Visual Studio Enterprise and uploaded to the portal for execution.
+- Multi-step web test (classic): You can play back this recording of a sequence of web requests to test more complex scenarios.
+Multi-step web tests are created in Visual Studio Enterprise and uploaded to the portal, where you can run them.

-Both, URL ping test and multi-step web test rely on the public internet DNS infrastructure to resolve the domain names of the tested endpoints.
-This means that if you are using Private DNS, you must either ensure that every domain name of your test is also resolvable by the public domain name servers or, when it is not possible, you can use custom track availability tests instead.
+Both the URL ping test and the multi-step web test rely on the DNS infrastructure of the public internet to resolve the domain names of the tested endpoints.
+If you're using private DNS, you must ensure that the public domain name servers can resolve every domain name of your test.
+When that's not possible, you can use custom TrackAvailability tests instead.

 You can create up to 100 availability tests per Application Insights resource.